-- Cookery competition in association with South Lanarkshire College

 - Go4Set

 - Maths Challenge

 - Salter's Festival of Chemistry

 Achievements

 Art

 Lillie Art Gallery Annual Exhibition (\$5/\$6)

 Music

 Musical Futures is a way of thinking about music making in schools that brings non-formal teaching and informal learning approaches into the more formal context of the school.
 It is based on the belief that music learning is most effective when young people are engaged in making music and when their existing passions for music are acknowledged, reflected on and built-upon in the classroom.
 It is with great pride that the department continues to be a Champion School with Musical Futures.